yosukira/synthaura.js/README.md

 ```

 ### 🧠 How it Works
+Think of it like a tiny synthesizer built into your browser — no samples, just math.
 Synthaura uses Subtractive and FM (Frequency Modulation) synthesis.
 It passes custom-generated Pink/White noise through BiquadFilters and WaveShaper distortion nodes for environmental sounds, and manipulates Oscillator frequency curves using `exponentialRampToValueAtTime` for punchy transients.

 ### 📄 License